blaynem/rumble-raffle-DAO/README.md

     - Etc
 - Rooms:
   - ~~Request payment before joining a game.~~
+  - Should show a running tally of all the kills so players can see as the game goes on
+    - added killCount to activityLogs specific activity
   - When you are in an activity, it should highlight the row / your name or something to bring awareness to it.
 - Home Page:
   - Add list of rooms that are open